+roject Name Project #

-SITE PLAN
+ITE PLAN

 Vicinity map:

-- A small map locating the site in relation to the surrounding area.
-Include any landmarks which might assist in locating the site. - Indicate north: - Provide an arrow showing the direction of north in relation to the site.
+A small map locating the site in relation to the surrounding area.
+Include any landmarks whice might assist in locating the site.

+Indicate north:

+Provide an arrow showing the direction of north in relation to the site.

 Limits of clearing and grading:

-- Show all areas that will be cleared and graded. - Provide notes on how these areas will be marked. - Provide notes and illustrations that clearly indicate areas NOT to be disturbed.
+Show all areas that will be cleared and graded.
+Provide notes on how these areas will be marked.
+Provide notes and illustrations that clearly indicate areas NOT to be disturbed.

 Existing contours:

-- Provide a small-scale topographic map of the site showing the existing contours elevations at intervals of 1 to 5 feet depending on the slope of the terrain. - Should be shown as dashed light lines. •
+Provide a small-scale topographic map of the site showing the existing contours elevations at intervals of 1 to 5 feet depending on the slope of the terrain.
+Should be shown as dashed light lines.

 Final contours:

-- Show changes to the existing contours, including final drainage patterns. - Should be shown as heavy solid lines. •
+Show changes to the existing contours, including final drainage patterns.
+Should be shown as heavy solid lines.

 Existing vegetation:

-• Show the existing tree lines, grassed areas, or other unique vegetation.
+Show the existing tree lines, grassed areas, or other unique vegetation.

 Soils:

-• Show the boundaries of different soil types.
+Show the boundaries of different soil types.

 Existing drainage patterns:

-- Show the dividing lines for each drainage area and use arrows to show the direction of flow for the different drainage areas. - Include the size (acreage) of each drainage area. - All existing drainage swales and patterns on the site should be located and clearly marked on the topographic map. - Live or intermittent streams should be shown on the map.
+Show the dividing lines for each drainage area and use arrows to show the direction of flow for the different drainage areas.
+Include the size (acreage) of each drainage area.
+All existing drainage swales and patterns on the site should be located and clearly marked on the topographic map.
+Live or intermittent streams should be shown on the map.

 Critical erosion areas:

-All critical, environmentally sensitive, or prohibited areas are to be clearly shown on the plan ٠ with notes provided to state the critical nature.
+All critical, environmentally sensitive, or prohibited areas are to be clearly shown on the plan with notes provided to state the critical nature.

-Site Development:
+repared/Reviewed By Date age 3 of 6

-Show all improvements such as buildings, parking lots, access roads, easements, utility construction, etc.

-Location of practices:

-- Show the locations of erosion and sediment control and stormwater management practices • used on the site. - Symbols showing vegetation are also to be shown. - Use the standard symbols and abbreviations in Chapter 3 of the E&SC Handbook. - A legend denoting symbols, line uses, and other special characters is to be provided. •
+Project Na me Project # Site Development: Show all improvements such as buildings, parking lots, access roads, easements, utility construction, etc. Location of practices: Show the locations of erosion and sediment control and stormwater management practices used on the site.
+Symbols showing vegetation are also to be shown.
+Use the standard symbols and abbreviations in Chapter 3 of the E&SC Handbook.
+A legend denoting symbols, line uses, and other special characters is to be provided.
+Off-site areas: Identify any off-site land-disturbing activities (e.g., borrow sites, waste areas, etc.).

-Off-site areas:

-• Identify any off-site land-disturbing activities (e.g., borrow sites, waste areas, etc.).
 Show location of erosion controls.

-Detail drawings:

-- All structural practices used should be explained and illustrated with detail drawings. - All details should list the specification number from the VESCH. • - Alternative E&SC measures must have proper drawings to indicate how and where they will be • constructed. - All plan drawings, elevations, and cross-section drawings are to show the scales used to prepare the drawings. - Outlet protection schedules are to be provided.
+Detail drawings: All structural practices used should be explained and illustrated with detail drawings.
+All details should list the specification number from the VESCH.
+Alternative E&SC measures must have proper drawings to indicate how and where they will be constructed.
+All plan drawings, elevations, and cross-section drawings are to show the scales used to prepar the drawings.
+Outlet protection schedules are to be provided.
+MINIMU M STANDARDS MS-1 - Temporary and permanent stabilization of denuded areas within 7 days MS-2 - Protection or stabilization of on-site and off-site soil stockpiles and borrow areas MS-3 - Permanent vegetative stabilization of denuded areas not otherwise stabilized MS-4 - Install erosion and sediment controls as the first step in land-disturbing activity MS-5 - Earthen controls and structures stabilized immediately upon installation MS-6 - Trap and Basin design Trap : < 3 acres total drainage area, 134 cubic yards per acre storage Basin : 3 acres or more total drainage area, 134 cubic yards per acre storage, safely handle a 25-year, 24-hour storm event

-MINIMUM STANDARDS

-Prepared/Rev iewed By Date Basin : 3 acres or more total drainage area, 134 cubic yards per acre storage, safely handle a 25- year, 24-hour storm event Trap : < 3 acres total drainage area, 134 cubic yards per acre storage MS-6 - Trap and Basin design MS-5 - Earthen controls and structures stabilized immediately upon installation MS-4 - Install erosion and sediment controls as the first step in land-disturbing activity MS-3 - Permanent vegetative stabilization of denuded areas not otherwise stabilized MS-2 - Protection or stabilization of on-site and off-site soil stockpiles and borrow areas MS-1 - Temporary and permanent stabilization of denuded areas within 7 days
+Prepared/Reviewed By Date

+Page 4 of 6